javascript-tutorial/en.javascript.info/2-ui/3-event-details/6-pointer-events/article.md

 [iframe src="multitouch" edit height=200]

 Please note: you must be using a touchscreen device, such as a phone or a tablet, to actually see the difference in `pointerId/isPrimary`.
-For single-touch devices, such as a mouse, there'll be always same `pointerId` with `isPrimary=true`, for all pointer events.
+For single-touch devices, such as a mouse, there'll always be the same `pointerId` with `isPrimary=true`, for all pointer events.
 ```

 ## Event: pointercancel